Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     az account set --subscription <subscription name or ID>
     ```

-1. Set environment variables defining the team name and the Azure locations (regions) to use: Edit the environment variables script to set your values and run it:
+1. Set environment variables defining the team name and the Azure locations (regions) to use:

     ```ps1
-    .\set-env.ps1
+    .\set-env.ps1 -TeamName <your team name, max 12 alphanumeric characters>
     ```

-    > Verify that the variables are set by printing out the team name variable: "`$env:TEAM_NAME`" command in PowerShell.

 1. Run the script to provision resources